Ghana Academy of Film and Television Arts: Origins

-Role in promoting Ghanaian culture

-GAFTA has played a pivotal role in promoting Ghanaian culture through film and television.
-The academy encourages the production of content that reflects Ghanaian heritage, values, and traditions.
-This cultural representation is crucial in preserving the nation's identity in an increasingly globalized world.
-GAFTA's initiatives include film festivals and workshops that highlight Ghanaian storytelling and cultural narratives.

-Educational and training programs

-GAFTA offers a variety of educational and training programs aimed at building the skills of aspiring filmmakers and television producers.
-These programs range from short courses to more extensive diploma programs, covering topics such as scriptwriting, directing, cinematography, and post-production.
-The academy partners with local and international institutions to provide a comprehensive curriculum that meets global industry standards.

 Structure

 The Governing Board

 It is the highest decision-making body of the Academy.
 It also acts as the advisory and policy making body that is in charge of maintaining high ethical standards in the film making profession in the Academy.
 It comprises the presidents and vice presidents of the various guilds and associations under GAFTA.

 The Executive Council

 It is responsible for the day-to-day administration of the Academy; such as implementing the objectives of the Academy, securing the well being of the membership, establishing committees to assist in the implementation of the programs and maintenance of an annual publication of a register of all members in good standing of the Academy.
 The Executive Council reports to the Governing Board on matters concerning the Academy.
 The Executive Council consists of the following members and their deputies who are elected by the Electoral College of the Academy; The President, Vice President, General Secretary, Treasurer, Public Relations Officer, Organizing Secretary and International Relations Officer.